Italian Venetian Soup

 Instructions

 - In a large saucepot and over medium heat.
-Pour in the chicken broth (or vegetable broth) and water together.
-Get the broth started, since it will take about 10 to 15 minutes to mince all the veggies.
+Pour in the vegetable broth and water together.
+Get the broth started since it will take about 10 to 15 minutes to mince all the veggies.

 - Transfer each into the broth mixture.

-- Add all the seasonings to the soup and give it a good stir.
-Then Cover.
-Bring the soup to a full boil, then lower the heat to the low and simmer the soup for 15 to 20 minutes, covered.
+- Add all the seasonings and herbs to the soup and give it a good stir.
+Then Cover and bring the soup to a full boil.
+Then lower the heat to "low" and simmer the soup for 15 minutes, covered.

 - Taste, and season with salt and pepper to taste.
 Serve!